mateosss/Robolve/Sketch/README.md

 General Rules:

+  - The lamp emission is 6.59 and has a strategic position, because it makes the color of the top face material be the same as the diffuse color (got by try and error)
   - Distance of multiples of 8
   - Put an asterisk in a object name if it is a meta object, like a lamp or an empty, that way it will be always i